jmmastey/level_up_exercises/overlord/README.md

 be shotgun
 Boot Code = 6969

+To run test
+rake

+Or read the rakefile

 ## Super Villain's Detonation Device

 You've been contacted by a super villain in search of help.
 He says he has a great idea, and needs only your genius to bring it to completion.
 Turns out the idea is going to be a bomb.
 I mean, literally.
 It's a bomb.
 Still, he's offering equity.